spapatze/mango/README.md

 #### Questions- Answers:

 - Q1: Who will store the information on the blockchain?
-- A1: The mango's route from farmer to Alex includes many people or organisations, like the farmer, the driver, the factory, the supermarket, the authority who certify the product.
-In our project, we assume that the people who will participate in the proccess are the described in paragraph [4.3 THe Roles].
+- A1: The mango's route from farmer to Alex includes many people or organisations, like the farmer, the driver, the factory, the supermarket, the authorities that certify the product.
+In our project, we assume that the people who will participate in the proccess are the described in paragraph [4.3 The Roles].

 - Q2: What kind of information is stored on the blockchain?
 - A2: See paragraph [4.4 Data Stored].

 - Q3: Who can have access to the information?
 - A3: The blockchain is public.
 The information is there to get.

 - Q4: How can the people involved gain access to blockchain?
 - A4: We have created the some interfaces.
 Using the appropiate interface, the different roles will have access to different read,write operations.